thdg/Saltmarsh/weaponrules.md

 When you are prone and make a weapon attack with this weapon, you do not suffer disadvantage for being prone.

-### Nonleathal

-When nocking a creature

-### Silent

-When you are hidden and attacking with this weapon you do not reveal your position but stay hidden.

 ### Ensnairing

+When you hit with a ensnairing weapon you can use your bonus action to attempt to grapple the target or disarm it (DMG page 271).
-When you attempt to disarm a creature using a weapon with the ensnaring property, you do not have disadvantage on the roll if the target is larger than you.
+When you attempt to disarm a creature with this weapon you do not have disadvantage on the roll if the target is larger than you.

 ### Knocking

-When you hit with an knocking weapon, you can use your bonus action to attempt to shove the target prone or shove it 5 feet away from you, or disarm it (DMG page 271).
+When you hit with an knocking weapon you can use your bonus action to attempt to shove the target prone, 5 feet away from you or disarm it (DMG page 271).

+### Silent

+When you are hidden and attack with this weapon you can choose to stay hidden.

+### Sneaky

+This weapon is deadly against a distracted foe.
+When you deal damage with this weapon while hidden you may re-roll any 1s on the damage dice, taking the new roll instead.